4brunu/djinni-cmake/README.md

 # Does it work?

-For further details, doubts and/or errors in the build system, please feel free to contact me.
+For further details, doubts and/or errors in the build system, please feel free to contact me.<br/>
-Have a look at the authors file for the contacts.
+Have a look at the `AUTHORS` file for further details.